troclaux/notes/javascript.md

     - rejected: operation failed
 - `async`/`await` (recommended)
   - `async`: marks a function that returns a Promise
-  - `await`: pauses the execution of the function until a Promise is resolved
+  - `await`: pauses the execution of the function until a Promise is resolved or rejected
     - frequently used with `fetch('https://api.example.com/data')` to make HTTP requests
   - more readable
   - prevents callback hell